 - Nutritional yeast adds a rich, savory, cheese-like flavor and helps thicken dressings.
 To boost your B vitamin intake, opt for fortified nutritional yeast, which often includes B12.
 (See my brands for fortified and unfortified here.)

-- Lemon juice increases iron abdsorption of the leafy greens.
+- Lemon juice increases the iron absorption of the leafy greens.

 See the printable recipe card below for quantities.